temporalio/documentation/docs/cloud/tcld/user.md

 ## set-namespace-permissions

-The `tcld user set-namespace-permissions` command sets Namespace permissions for a specified user in Temporal Cloud.
+The `tcld user set-namespace-permissions` command sets [Namespace-level permissions](/cloud/#namespace-level-permissions) for a specified user in Temporal Cloud.
 You must set either `--user-email` or `--user-id`.

 Alias: `snp`